IRS Levy vs IRS Lien – What’s the Difference?

 What Is an IRS Tax Lien?

-An IRS lien is the government’s legal claim against your property when you fail to pay a tax debt.
+An IRS lien filed against you is the government’s legal claim against your property when you fail to pay a tax debt.
 The IRS files a Notice of Federal Tax Lien (NFTL), which:

 • Attaches to real estate, vehicles, personal property, and future assets